 2. Yard waste includes: grass, leaves, shrub and tree trimmings.
 Please contain all small debris (grass clippings, pine cones, acorns, spanish moss, pine straw, vines, palm tree "boots" from the trunk, etc.) either in plastic bags or in 32-gallon garbage cans.

 3. Palm fronds and limbs need to be neatly stacked (no need for bundles).
 Limbs may not exceed 4 feet in length or 1 foot in diameter and must weigh less than 60 pounds.

 4. Never place yard waste in the container provided by the county for garbage collection or in your recycle bins.

-5. Yard waste will be picked up once a week up to the equivalent of four 32-gallon containers.
+5. Yard waste will be picked up once a week up to the equivalent of eight 32-gallon containers not to exceed 4 cubic yards per week.
 You may call your garbage company or another authorized solid waste hauler to provide a special collection and disposal of additional debris.

 6. The county's contracted garbage company is not responsible for land clearing debris.
 This also includes trees cut down or blown down from your property.
 You may contact them or another solid waste hauler to provide special collection and disposal.

 Q: How much does the county charge for residential garbage collection?A: As of Oct.
 1, 2018, the annual cost of residential collection is $262.

 Q: How am I charged for garbage collection?A: The annual garbage fee is part of your property tax bill and is listed under the Non-Ad Valorem Detail section of the bill.